Vigneshtheanalyst/power-bi-project/README.md

 Power Query for ETL processes.
 Expected Outcome:
 An interactive Power BI dashboard enabling quick, data-driven decisions to optimize sales, inventory, and financial performance across the company.

+**Methodology:**

+Data Collection and Cleaning: Extract data from the AdventureWorks database, clean and transform it using Power Query, and load it into Power BI models.
+Data Modeling: Create relationships between tables, build measures using DAX, and design a star schema for optimal performance.
+Visualization: Develop interactive and intuitive reports and dashboards for business users, incorporating bar charts, line charts, pie charts, slicers, and KPI indicators.
+Testing & Validation: Ensure the accuracy and relevance of the data through thorough testing of calculations and visualizations, validating with business stakeholders.